Fort Wayne, IN Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels increase home value in Fort Wayne.
-Research from Zillow shows homes with solar systems sell for approximately 4.1% more than comparable homes without solar.
+Yes, solar panels can increase your home value in Fort Wayne.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+On a $250,000 Fort Wayne home, that’s roughly $10,000 in added value.